jbryant4/DofF-CardGame/NOTES.md

 #### Card Details page

 - Lesson section(quick notes / video)
-   - this will require data updates(admin updates)

 - Quiz
-   - this will also require data/admin updates
 - Possibly linking cards to be unlocked(since i think only champions will have videos)

 #### Collection Page